raganwald/raganwald.github.com/_posts/2019-01-14-structural-sharing-and-copy-on-write.md

     b["fromTwo: { from: 2, length: 3 }"]-->|array:|a["a1to5: [1, 2, 3, 4, 5]"];
 </div>

 We'll now add support for `[0]` and `.slice(1)`.
-Slicing is straightforward, so we'll do that first.
-And we'll extract some duplication from the constructor while we're at it:
+The function `.slice` is a little different from the constructor, because the constructor is concerned with initializing the object's properties, while `.slice` mimics the semantics of `Array.prototype.slice`.
+And we'll extract some duplication while we're at it:

 ```javascript
 function normalizedFrom(arrayIsh, from = 0) {